parfaitementweb/statamic-language-iso639-fieldtype/README.md

 ## Getting Started

 We have made things easy for you start.
+Here is the three steps your need to follow:

 1. **Install the addon**
    This can be achieve by downloading our latest release and configuring the package as a path repository in your `composer.json` file.